ahmedShokrr/Data-Structures/WebsiteIndexer/README.md

   - Search for a URL and retrieve all associated IP addresses.
   - Search for an IP address and find the associated URL.

+## Requirements

+- Java Development Kit (JDK) 8 or later
+- Eclipse IDE or any other Java IDE

 ## Usage